 ACT has joined the ranks of those models that initiate training programmes.
 That tends to slide down the slippery slope towards ‘this-is-the-way-to-do-it’.
 In my blog I have specified the way in which safe experiments can, even should, be designed.
 I hope I have made very clear who implements the experiment and who has to respond to the results generated and it is not me!

 There is an implicit assumption in the ACT model that it can define what is a ‘safe experiment’, and it places emphasis on having a guide to help you avoid a small defeat.
 It is possible to get it wrong.
 Personally, I dispute that inference as defeats are necessary to more learning.

 The ACT view of Committed Action is troubling.
 The approach includes a commitment to values in its model.
-This includes a professed respect for education of the self, a view that one can be ‘trained’ toward some notion of personal growth.
-Sadly, that ‘education’ training perspective is not as closely focused on the individual’s path of learning as first appears.
-To be contentious, I’d suggest few training programmes are very focused on an individual learning about themselves, for themselves.
+This includes a professed respect for education of the self, a view that I can be ‘trained’ toward some notion of personal growth.
+I’d suggest few training programmes are very focused on an individual learning about themselves, for themselves.

 In short, the ACT perspective, when examined up-close, identifies a number of safe experiments already around from existing areas of psychology.
-For instance, Acceptance is an approach to ‘just noticing’ as touched on in my blog.
+For instance, Acceptance is a form of ‘just noticing’, as touched on in my blog.
 Mindfulness, like Yoga, is one approach to experimenting that may help you, but you will not know that until you try it out.
-Also, it is a very large subject and you can go to Bangor University and do a post-graduate programme in Mindfulness practice!
+Also, it is a very large subject.
+You can go to Bangor University and do a post-graduate programme in Mindfulness practice!